-One element in the TV series not previously featured in the comics was that Archie led a bubble gum rock quintet: He and Reggie were guitarists, Betty was the tambourinist, Veronica was the keyboardist, Jughead was the drummer and Hot Dog, Jughead's canine pet, was the conductor.
+One element in the TV series not previously featured in the comics was that Archie led a bubble gum rock quintet: He was the lead guitarist and lead singer, Reggie was the bassist, Betty was the tambourinist, Veronica was the keyboardist, Jughead was the drummer and Hot Dog, Jughead's canine pet, was the conductor.
 The Archies released several singles and albums; one of their songs, "Sugar Sugar", was a major hit.

 Spin-offs and successor series included:

 - The Archie Comedy Hour, which expanded the first show to an hour and introduced Sabrina The Teenage Witch.